-The answer to most of the modern-day communication problem lies in a unified communication system that can not only reduce the noise but can also arrange all the conversations in a meaningful way, which can later be recalled at the click of a mouse.
+The answer to most of the modern-day communication problems lies in a unified communication system that can not only reduce the noise but can also arrange all the conversations in a meaningful way, which can later be recalled at the click of a mouse.
+It takes good planning to understand how to improve communication in an organization.
 Clariti is one such tool that has been built on this premise.

 Clariti helps avoid silos by allowing teams to collaborate on group discussions through subject chats, eliminating the need for separate channels and allowing everyone to stay organized.
 With context being kept at the forefront, this makes searching for specific bits of information unnecessary, saving time and improving overall productivity.
 Having a unified conversation ensures everyone has the same understanding and is able to move forward quickly with whatever project they’re collaborating on.